Chris Chambliss: New York Yankees

 Chambliss was traded along with Dick Tidrow and Cecil Upshaw from the Indians to the New York Yankees for Fritz Peterson, Steve Kline, Fred Beene, and Tom Buskey on April 26, 1974.
 The Yankees were criticized for giving away four pitchers as opposed to the two it got in return and a failure to land a starting second baseman.

 Chris Chambliss was once quoted as saying, "If you're not having fun [in baseball], you miss the point of everything."

 During the 1976 season, Chambliss appeared in the All-Star Game.

 In the deciding Game 5 of the American League Championship Series against the Kansas City Royals, Chambliss hit Mark Littell's first pitch in the bottom of the ninth inning over the right field wall for a game-winning home run, giving the Yankees their first pennant since 1964.

 Chambliss was the hitting star of the 1976 ALCS, as he also hit a two-run homer in Game 3 to help the Yankees win that game 5–3.
 He hit an ALCS record .524 (11-for-21) with 2 home runs and eight RBIs.
 In the four-game World Series against the Cincinnati Reds, Chambliss hit .313 (5-for-16) with one RBI.

 Chambliss played three more seasons with the Yankees, helping lead them to the World Series title in 1977–their first in fifteen years–and winning a Gold Glove for his fielding prowess in 1978.

 The "Chris Chambliss Rule"

-Immediately after the walk-off home run, thousands of fans stormed the Yankee Stadium field to celebrate.
+Immediately after that 1976 walk-off home run, thousands of fans stormed the Yankee Stadium field to celebrate.
 Chambliss was mobbed on the basepaths and did not make an attempt to touch home plate.
 Instead, he ran straight toward the dugout and the safety of the Yankee clubhouse.
 Chambliss was then asked by Graig Nettles if he had touched home, and responded that he had not because too many people were in the way.
 Nettles then told him that home plate umpire Art Frantz was waiting for him to touch home so that the home run could be ruled official.
 He was then escorted back out onto the field to touch home, but the plate had been stolen, so he touched the area where the plate had been.